AderemiF/COVID_BOT/README.md

 ---

 ## About 📝
 COVID_BOT is an interactive model that gives concise information about the COVID-19 virus.
 For the past year, life as we know it has been changed by the COVID-19 pandemic.
 Even though it's no longer a new thing, thousands are still curious about this disease.
 Due to it's severity and mortality rate, there is a lot of information about COVID-19 on the internet which can be overwhelming and this is where the COVID_BOT comes in.
-COVID_BOT contains relatively all the information about the COVID-19 virus but gives conscise answers when you type in your questions thereby saving you a lot of time and energy which would have been invested invested in sifting through tons of information available on the internet.
+COVID_BOT contains relatively all the information about the COVID-19 virus but gives conscise answers when you type in your questions, thereby saving you a lot of time and energy which would have been otherwise invested in sifting through tons of information available on the internet.

 ---